-20.2 Internal battery
+12.2 Internal battery

-The lithium battery powers the internal clock when the data logger is not powered.
+The lithium battery powers the internal clock and SRAM when the data logger is not powered.
 This voltage is displayed in the LithiumBattery.
 See Information tables and settings (advanced) (p.
-201) field in the Status table.
+215) field in the Status table.
 Replace the battery when voltage is approximately 2.7 VDC.
 The internal lithium battery life is extended when the data logger is installed with an external power source.
 If the data logger is used in a high-temperature application, the battery life is shortened.

-To prevent clock and memory issues, it is recommended you proactively replace the battery every 5 years, or more frequently when operating continuously in high temperatures.
-For example, replace at least every 2 years if operating continuously at 80 °C.
+To prevent clock and memory issues, it is recommended you proactively replace the battery every 2 to 3 years, or more frequently when operating continuously in high temperatures.

 The battery is replaced during regular factory recalibration, which is recommended every 3 years.
 For more information, see Data logger calibration (p.
-161).
+167).